volpatto/pdeco/README.md

 # PDECO: Study of population dynamics with ODEs for Ecology problems

-**READ HERE: This is an early stage research and it should not be considered for reproduction, replication and to draw conclusions.**

 Try it out in your browser: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Tungdil01/pdeco/HEAD)

 ## What is it?

-This repo constains studies of population dynamics considering both functional responses as well as diffusion effects for Prey-Predator system composed of Aphids and
+This repo contains studies of population dynamics considering a Prey-Predator system composed of Aphids and Ladybeetles, as a case study with the data from the paper of [Lin and Pennings](https://dx.doi.org/10.1002/ece3.4117).
-Ladybeetles.
-[This paper by Banks et al.](https://dx.doi.org/10.1007/BF00378930) and the paper of [Lin and Pennings](https://dx.doi.org/10.1002/ece3.4117) are our main references.

 ## How is the mathematical model?

-To model the Predator-Prey behavior, we consider a system of ordinary differential equations (ODEs) based on Lotka-Volterra and others functional response on the go.
+To model the Predator-Prey behavior, we consider a system of ordinary differential equations (ODEs) based on a structure of Lotka-Volterra.
 This setup can be easily configured in our `jupyter notebook`s provided in this repo.

 ## How the models are implemented?

 We have applied Bayesian calibration for the model's parameters.

 To document results and for the sake of reproducibility, we use `jupyter notebook`s.
-We provide a `requirements.txt` file for the case you want to have the same development environment we have (for instance, you can create an environment with [venv](https://docs.python.org/3/tutorial/venv.html)).
+We provide a `requirements.txt` file in case you want to have the same development environment we have (for instance, you can create an environment with [venv](https://docs.python.org/3/tutorial/venv.html)).
 We use `Python >= 3.6`.

 ## How to use (and modify) the code?